 Despite this modification, the Reserve is now one of the largest contiguous freshwater wetland habitats remaining in the Low Plains Ecological District.
 In relation to other freshwater wetlands on the Canterbury Plains, it is of high ecological value.
 It supports a high diversity of indigenous wetland plant species, provides habitat for nationally At Risk and locally uncommon plant, bird and lizard species and supports one of the largest remaining mānuka populations on the Canterbury Plains.

 Given its high ecological values (and the potential for improving its recreational value) it is appropriate to prepare a Reserve Management Plan to guide this restoration.
-However, aspects of the ecological restoration and management of the Reserve are likely to be constrained by drain maintenance requirements and surrounding land-uses.
+However, aspects of the ecological restoration and management of the Reserve are likely to be constrained by land drainage requirements and surrounding land-uses.
 Finding solutions to some of these issues may be challenging.

 The key recommendations, and considerations, for the management of Tārerekautuku/Yarrs Lagoon Reserve, that should be considered during the development of the Reserve Management Plan are:

-That during consultation (Stage 2) a long-term vision is developed for the Reserve, management issues and opportunities are discussed with stakeholders and the outcomes are incorporated into the Reserve Management Plan.
+That during public consultation (Stage 2) a long-term vision is developed for the Reserve, management issues and opportunities are discussed with stakeholders and the outcomes are incorporated into the Reserve Management Plan.

 The current legal status of the Reserve is confirmed and its classification is reviewed to determine whether it is appropriate.